 After graduating from U.C.
 Santa Barbara summa cum laude, Peter earned his J.D. in 1982 from the New York University School of Law where he was an editor of the Law Review.
 Before entering private practice he served as a federal judicial clerk in the Eastern District of New York.

-Peter joined Farrell Fritz as a partner in 2004 and practices in the firm’s New York City office.
-He was born and raised in Levittown, New York, and has lived in Bedford, New York for the last 20 years with his wife, Laurie, and their three children.
+Peter joined Farrell Fritz as a partner in 2004 and practices in the firm’s New York City and Water Mill offices.

 New York Business Divorce has an audio cousin — the Business Divorce Roundtable podcast featuring interviews by Peter of top experts in the business divorce field, available on iTunes, Stitcher, Soundcloud, and other directories.

 Franklin C. McRoberts is counsel in the firm’s Commercial Litigation department.
 His practice focuses on business disputes in federal and state court, including entity dissolutions and breakups, contract disputes, business torts, commercial insurance coverage litigation and real estate transaction disputes.